nitishya/LearnJava/OOPsConcept.md

 ```
 - While overriding we can not reduce the scope of method.
 - Whenever we are providing implementation for each and every abstract method.

+**OOPS CONCEPT**
+1. Data Hiding
+   - Outside person should not acess our internal data directly.
+   - By declaring member private we can achieve data hiding.And can get
+     using public methods.
+   - Advantage : Security

+2. Abstraction
+   - Hiding internal implementation